hackclub/hackclub/workshops/sudoku/README.md

   return true;
 }
 ```
-The guess is not seen once or the guess is 0, then return false.
-Else, return true.
+- If the guess is not seen once or the guess is 0, then return false.
+This means the board is not solved.
+- Else, return true.
+This means that this specific value is fine for the row portion of the solution.

-# Check Columns
+## Check Columns

+This function goes right below the `checkRows` function and still within our main class.
 ```csharp
 private static bool checkCols(int[][] arrtest, int row, int guess) {